 93…94…95

-I could now see that the soldiers had cut a large enough slab out of the door.
-They removed it from its place, and I could see them.
+I could now see the dark outlines of soldiers appearing through the severed door, as the large chunk which had been cut out was eased out of its newly created frame.
 It looked as though they had come dressed for another intergalactic war.
 The Captain was even more heavily armored than the other soldiers, covered from head to toe with scaled, Farklane armor.
 I had only seen that armor once before, and its presence here was not at all comforting.
 The only defense I had left was to engage the plasma field in the doorway, but the Farklane armor would easily resist that.

 The soldiers made eye contact with me.
-They realized that I was only a teenager, and it looked like one of the men had talked the rest into coming in to get me.
+They realized that I was only a teenager, and it looked like one of the men had ordered the lowest ranked soldier to step in and get me.
 I recognized this soldier.
-He was the only one who said “thank you” to me the other day, after we had rescued them from a storm on the surface.
+He was the red-headed man we met the other day on our excursion to Ardua, and the only one who said “thank you” to Cruz and I after we had rescued them from a storm on the surface.

 The Captain barked a command to the soldier, putting his hand on the soldier’s back and giving him a helpful nudge through the hole in the door.
-I hesitated for just a moment, not wanting to end the life of someone who seemed to have such a good heart.
-But I couldn’t let anyone through.
+I hesitated for just a moment, but I couldn’t let anyone through.
 I activated the plasma field.

-The nice soldier had just begun to get his torso across the threshold when my plasma field cut him in half.
+The soldier had just begun to get his torso across the threshold when my plasma field cut him in half.
 It was a painful sight to watch the mouth of someone who had blessed me with his words earlier this week, now open his mouth in agony, only to say nothing.
 Would I have made the same decision if I had more time to think?
 I don’t know.
 But it was done.

 The Captain appeared extremely angered, and pushed the other soldiers out of the way.
 He secured his helmet around his head and pressed forward.